A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Examples

-We have shown that our optimization procedure is able to correctly identify the $N_{\phi_q}=3$ spin-like orbitals such that a subset of the energy spectrum of $\mathrm{Cr}\mathrm{Br}^{3+}_6$ can be accurately reproduced by a system of three spin degrees of freedom coupled to a fermionic environment.
-We further observe that our Schrieffer-Wolff transformation approach yields a transformed Hamiltonian $\tilde{H}$ that, if projected to the Hilbert space representing three spins in a fermionic environment, at least equals but typically betters the description given by the original Hamiltonian $H$ projected to the same subspace.
+We have shown that our optimization procedure is able to correctly identify the $N_{\phi_q}=3$ spin-like orbitals such that a subset of the energy spectrum of $\mathrm{Cr}\mathrm{Br}^{3-}_6$ can be accurately reproduced by a system of three spin degrees of freedom coupled to a fermionic environment.
+We further observe that our Schrieffer-Wolff transformation approach yields a transformed Hamiltonian $\tilde{H}$ that, if projected to the Hilbert space representing three spins in a fermionic environment, improves upon the description given by the original Hamiltonian $H$ projected to the same subspace.
+As shown in Fig.~\ref{fig:crbr_energy} the energy of the ground state and the low energy spin excited states are much closer to the original model if we apply our Schrieffer-Wolff method before projecting the spin-like orbitals on pure spin orbitals.
 We validate that the local parity of the spin-like basis orbitals can be regarded as a good indicator of the accuracy of the effective spin-bath Hamiltonian description $\mathcal{P}\tilde{H}\mathcal{P}$ derived with our method.